opendr-eu/opendr/docs/reference/active_face_recognition.md

 The environment is provided with a [world](../../src/opendr/perception/active_perception/active_face_recognition/simulation/worlds/active_face_recognition.wbt) that needs to be opened with Webots version 2023b in order to demonstrate the active face recognition learner.

-Once the world is opened, you can run a script utilizing ActiveFaceRecognitionLearner by setting WEBOTS_HOME environment variable:
+Once the world is opened the simulation is running, you can run a script utilizing ActiveFaceRecognitionLearner \
+by setting WEBOTS_HOME environment variable:

 `export WEBOTS_HOME=/usr/local/webots`